 - Turn on the Instant Pot and press the Sauté function key.
 Add olive oil to the inner pot, followed by chopped onions, mushrooms, chill and salt.
 Stir through and cook for 4-5 minutes, until softened.

 - Add the quinoa and the rest of the ingredients and stir through.
 Press Keep Warm/Cancel to step the sautéing.

-- Place the lid on top, lock and set to Manual, High Pressure, 7 minutes.
+- Place the lid on top, lock and set to Manual, High Pressure, 5 minutes.
 You will hear three beeps, which means the pressure cooker is ready to start cooking.
-The whole cooking process will actually take longer than 7 minutes as the pressure needs to build up first.
+The whole cooking process will actually take a little longer as the pressure needs to build up first.

-- Once the timer goes off, allow 5 minutes of natural release.
+- Once the timer goes off, allow a few minutes for natural release.
 Use quick release to let out any remaining pressure and steam.
 Open the lid carefully.

 - Stir the quinoa and taste for salt.
 Add a little more, if needed.
 We like to serve this dish with a side of vegetables or a salad.

 - For a non-vegan version, you can transfer the quinoa into a casserole dish and top with grated cheese, then pop under the grill for 5-7 minutes.